 Autism is characterized by abnormal social behavior, and changes in social behavior were an essential part of the development of civilization.
 Autism is difficult to study since it appears to be caused by mutations in many, perhaps thousands, of different genes, so that each affected child is likely to have a different mechanism of causation.
 To define mutations that confer high risk for autism, we have studied families in which the parents share ancestry, by collaborating with physicians in the Arabic countries of the Middle East, where such shared ancestry is common.
 This approach requires frequent trips by our research group to Gulf countries, including Saudi Arabia, Kuwait, Oman, Qatar, Turkey, and others.
 Through this collaboration we have identified many inherited mutations that cause high risk for autism.
 Surprisingly, some of these recessively acting autism mutations affect protein structure, but other mutations do not disable entire genes, instead deleting noncoding DNA segments that regulate the patterns and levels of expression of essential brain genes.
 Similarly to the noncoding mutation in GPR56, these noncoding mutations illustrate how noncoding DNA changes can cause unusual forms of disease.

-Our finding that some developmental malformations of the brain are caused by mutations that are present in some but not all brain cells (and often not in other tissues at all) has highlighted the fact that each cell in the body has a genome that is slightly different from the next cell, due to spontaneous mutations that arise inevitably every time a cell divides.
+Our finding that some developmental malformations of the brain are caused by mutations that are present in some but not all brain cells (and often not in other tissues at all) has highlighted the fact that each cell in the body has a genome that is different from the next, due to spontaneous mutations that arise inevitably every time a cell divides.
 We have developed methods to study this systematically by amplifying and sequencing the genomes of single cells from the human brain and investigating the differences between cells at the genomic level.
-We have found that a variety of mutations distinguish the genomes of different cells.
-For example, LINE elements, which are active retrotransposons, can occasionally become mobilized in dividing cerebral cortical precursor cells and insert into novel locations in the genome.
+LINE elements, which are active retrotransposons, occasionally become mobilized in dividing cerebral cortical precursor cells and insert into novel locations in the genome.
 Furthermore, deletions and duplications of segments of the genome can occur during the normal cell divisions that result in the cerebral cortex.
+Point mutations are by far the most common source of variation between neurons in the brain and seem to occur both during cell division, and in postmitotic cells.
 In the long term, we are interested in using the catalog of mutations that each single cell shows as a way of reading off the developmental history of the cells in the brain, to trace the patterns of proliferation and cell lineage that create the brain developmentally.
 We also would like to understand the role of somatic mutations in a variety of diseases beyond just the brain malformations.